dl1bz/NepControl100W/README.md

 ## Requirements

+- the code was developed with the Arduino IDE 2.x and the additional ESP32 board extensions, you need the .ino file and all .h files in the same folder
+- the config.h is the central project configuration file, look in for changes if needed
 - all is tested only with a WAVESHARE ESP32-S3 Zero
 - for programming this ESP32-S3 Zero look in the Wiki at WAVESHAREs website, there are some special features to consider
 - you know how to work with the Arduino IDE &  install additional libraries